Babes in the Wood murders (Epping Forest): Perpetrator

 Ronald Jebson was born Ronald Harper in August 1938.
-He was conceived outside of wedlock, and was adopted as an infant.
+He was conceived outside of wedlock and was adopted as an infant.
 His adoptive parents subsequently changed his surname to Jebson.

 Jebson was raised in Hatfield, Hertfordshire.
-He was a classic loner who had been convicted of indecent exposure at age 15 and who had begun actively sexually abusing children shortly thereafter.
+He was a loner who had been convicted of indecent exposure at age 15 and had begun actively sexually abusing children shortly thereafter.
 He is also known to have formed a close friendship with paedophile Sidney Cooke.
 By 1958, Jebson was an alcoholic and amphetamine addict.
-Unable to hold any form of employment for a length of time, he had enlisted in the British Army in 1960, but had been discharged following a period of being absent without leave.
+Unable to hold any form of employment for a length of time, he had enlisted in the British Army in 1960 but had been discharged following a period of being absent without leave.

 By 1970, Jebson had amassed a lengthy criminal record for various offences ranging from petty theft to rape.
 His most recent conviction had been for the December 1968 sexual assault of a six-year-old girl of acquaintances of his whom he had molested in her bedroom.
-He had been released from custody for this offence on 2 March 1970, thus meaning he had been at liberty for just 29 days when he had abducted Blatchford and Hanlon.
+He had been released from custody for this offence on 2 March 1970, meaning he had been at liberty for just 29 days when he abducted Blatchford and Hanlon.

 Eleven days after the murders, Jebson was arrested in Nottingham for sexually abusing an 11-year-old boy whom he had lured into his car and driven to nearby woodland.
 He was sentenced to five years' imprisonment for this offence, to be served at HM Prison Wandsworth.

 Third murder

-Jebson was released from prison in 1973 and subsequently moved into the Hatfield home of his former school friend, Robert Papper, concealing the truth behind his criminal convictions for child molestation from the family.
+Jebson was released from prison in 1973 and subsequently moved into the Hatfield home of his former school friend Robert Papper, concealing the truth behind his criminal convictions for child molestation from the family.
 He left the Pappers' household in the spring of 1974 following an argument stemming from Maureen Papper's general unease regarding his demeanour around their six children, particularly their eight-year-old daughter, Rosemary Ann.
 According to Robert Papper, his wife discreetly informed him: "I don't like him.
 There's just something about him I just don't like."

 Reportedly, Jebson informed the Pappers as he left their household: "I'll do something you'll regret.
 I'll get even!"
 Shortly thereafter, in June 1974, he lured Rosemary from her school to a field where he forced the child to participate in sexual acts before strangling her with a piece of twine as he again raped her.
 Jebson then concealed Papper's body in a corner of the field.
 He was arrested the following day, and readily admitted to the murder.

 Sentenced to life imprisonment with a recommendation he serve a minimum of twenty years' imprisonment for Papper's murder, Jebson was incarcerated at HM Prison Wakefield.